carvel-dev/ytt/.github/ISSUE_TEMPLATE/feature-enhancement-request.md

 **Describe the solution you'd like**
 [A clear and concise description of what you want to happen.
 If applicable a visual representation of the UX (ex: new CLI argument name, or resulting yaml).]

+---
+Vote on this request

+This is an invitation to the community to vote on issues, to help us prioritize our backlog.
+Use the "smiley face" up to the right of this comment to vote.

+👍 "I would like to see this implemented as soon as possible" 👎 "There are other more important things to focus on right now"

+We are also happy to receive and review Pull Requests if you want to help implementing this issue.

 **Anything else you would like to add:**